egorkavin/webpack-react-template/README.md

 # Template for react webpack config

-Here You can find simple webpack config for usage along with React.
-You can use Sass/Scss and images with different kind of extensions such as `.png` `.jpeg` `.jpg` and `.svg`.
+Simple webpack config for usage along with React and some basic files for demonstration.
+Besides You can use Sass/Scss and images with different kind of extensions such as `.png` `.jpeg` `.jpg` and `.svg`.

 ## Modes